Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 If you’re not a fan of creepy crawlies, take a can of bug spray with you.
 The way the canvas is stretched over the wooden structure of the tents means there are some places for some critters to find their way in.
 We had a few issues with ants, but nothing major.

 Just one disappointment for us was not being able to park the car close to the tent.
 The car park spaces are allocated around the side of the road and generally means there is a bit of walk with stuff to and from.
-It’s not far, just something to be aware of if you intent of taking lots of stuff (or heavy stuff) with you.
-I guess we’ve just got so used to being able to pull up directly outside in holiday parks.
+It’s not far, just something to be aware of if you were intenting on taking lots of stuff (or heavy stuff) with you.
+I guess we’ve just got so used to being able to pull up directly outside on holiday homes.

-Big4 West Beach Parks size is impressive.
+Big4 West Beach Caravan Park is impressive.
 It’s by far one of the biggest parks in South Australia if not the biggest and they have thought of everything.
 As we were just a couple, we didn’t experience everything on offer for kids.
 But it did look good!

 For a park that’s 50+ years old, it has been really well maintained and looked after.
 Yes, some of it looks like it’s aged, but everything is still clean and tidy.
 The amount of maintenance work going on around the park during our visit, especially landscaping was impressive.